The following information draws on 30+ years of working with manufacturers on how they can encourage distributors to submit POS data.

 - Higher potential of POS data to be in the possession competitors

-Establishing intimate relationships with distributors is often the best opportunity to access distributors’ critical POS data, however, the likelihood of creating such synergy is improbable.
+Establishing close relationships with distributors is often the best opportunity to access distributors’ critical POS data.
+However, the likelihood of creating such synergy is improbable.

 Therefore, it is up to the manufacturer to take necessary initiative and establish the trust that encourages distributors that acquiring their POS information serves their best interests.